 Even though it sounds counterintuitive, but there is scientific evidence, mentioned in Harvard Business Review, that by doing less, we could be more productive.

-But thinking less we could arrive at a solution quicker because we give our tired brain cells a bit of a rest.
+By thinking less we can arrive at a solution quicker because we give our tired brain cells a bit of a rest.

-Scientific American also mentions a study where researchers showed that by doing less, you arrive at more creative solutions and ideas.
+Scientific American also mentions a study where researchers showed that by doing less, participants arrived at more creative solutions and ideas.
 Manish Saggar, a psychiatrist at Stanford and the study’s lead author, summarized the findings:

 “The more you think about it, the more you mess it up.”

 Next time you are tired but need an answer to a query - stop thinking and start doing something else entirely.

-You will be surprised at how soon your mind will start throwing answers to you when you are not consciously forcing them to appear.
+You will be surprised at how soon your mind will start throwing answers your way when you are not consciously forcing them to appear.